Cartezyan/sim-stock-market/README.md

 To start, here are the high-level concepts that will be represented in the system:

 * **The Market (aka the Exchange)**:  this is where trades occur; in other words, where stocks are bought and sold.
+  * **The Ledger**: the history of all trades that have occurred, how many shares, what cost, and who was involved
 * **The Stocks**: these are the commodities being traded
 * **The Trader**: this is the actor placing the trades  _(can be either automated/AI or an actual person)_